merenlab/merenlab.org/software/anvio/help/main/artifacts/contigs-db/index.md

 ### Another (less computation-heavy) way of thinking about it

 When working in anvi'o, you'll need to be able to access previous analysis done on a genome or transcriptome.
 To do this, anvi'o uses tools like contigs databases instead of regular fasta files.
 So, you'll want to convert the data that you have into a contigs database to use other anvi'o programs (using <span class="artifact-n">[anvi-gen-contigs-database](/software/anvio/help/main/programs/anvi-gen-contigs-database)</span>).
 As seen on the page for <span class="artifact-n">[metagenomes](/software/anvio/help/main/artifacts/metagenomes)</span>, you can then use this contigs database instead of your fasta file for all of your anvi'o needs.

 In short, to get the most out of your data in anvi'o, you'll want to use your data (which was probably originally in a <span class="artifact-n">[fasta](/software/anvio/help/main/artifacts/fasta)</span> file) to create both a <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span> and a <span class="artifact-n">[profile-db](/software/anvio/help/main/artifacts/profile-db)</span>.
 That way, anvi'o is able to keep track of many different kinds of analysis and you can easily interact with other anvi'o programs.

 ## Usage Information

 ### Creating and populating a contigs database

 Contigs databases will be initialized using **<span class="artifact-n">[anvi-gen-contigs-database](/software/anvio/help/main/programs/anvi-gen-contigs-database)</span>** using a <span class="artifact-n">[contigs-fasta](/software/anvio/help/main/artifacts/contigs-fasta)</span>.
 This will compute the k-mer frequencies for each contig, soft-split your contigs, and identify open reading frames.
 To populate a contigs database with more information, you can then run various other programs.

-**Key programs that populate an anvi'o contigs database with essential information** include
+**Key programs that populate an anvi'o contigs database with essential information** include,

 * <span class="artifact-n">[anvi-run-hmms](/software/anvio/help/main/programs/anvi-run-hmms)</span> (which uses HMMs to annotate your genes against an <span class="artifact-n">[hmm-source](/software/anvio/help/main/artifacts/hmm-source)</span>)
 * <span class="artifact-n">[anvi-run-scg-taxonomy](/software/anvio/help/main/programs/anvi-run-scg-taxonomy)</span> (which associates its single-copy core gene with taxonomic data)
 * <span class="artifact-n">[anvi-scan-trnas](/software/anvio/help/main/programs/anvi-scan-trnas)</span> (which identifies the tRNA genes)